Do you have a bumper crop of homegrown cucumbers this year? Learn how to store cucumbers from the garden with these simple tips!

 After all, Cucumbers taste amazing when served fresh from the garden.

-The high water content of fresh cucumbers make them a quick and easy addition to summer meals and snacks to help keep your family hydrated.
+The high water content of fresh cucumbers makes them a quick and easy addition to summer meals and snacks to help keep your family hydrated.

 Grilled Cucumbers

 Grilled cucumbers make a great side dish for your next summer cookout.
-Simply slice and season with your favorite seasonings and grill just enough to get the char lines and smoky flavor.
+Simply slice and season with your favorite seasonings, then grill just enough to achieve the char lines and smoky flavor.

 Cucumber Sandwiches